 “When that first one went in, truthfully for me, it was nice to hear the roar of the crowd,” Hutton said.

 Replays showed the Sabres had six men on the ice when Casey Mittlestadt created the scoring chance with a backhand pass from the right board to Ristolainen.

-NOTES: Sheary’s last multi-goal game came in a Penguins win over the Sabres on Nov.
+NOTES: Sheary recorded his eighth multi-goal game and his teams are 8-0-0 in those games.
+His last came in a Penguins win over the Sabres on Nov.
 14, 2017. ...
 F Remi Elie made his Sabres debut after being claimed off waivers from Dallas on Thursday.
 Elie replaced Vladimir Sobotka, who is day-to-day with an upper-body injury sustained during the season-opening loss to Boston. ...
 Rangers F Cody McLeod entered the lineup in place of Vladislav Namestnikov (healthy scratch). ...
 Eichel played for Quinn during his lone season at Boston University in 2014-15. ...
-Hutton is now 4-0-0 against the Rangers.
+Hutton is now 4-0-0 with a .960 save percentage and 1.35 goals-against average in five career appearances against the Rangers.

 Rangers: Conclude a back-to-back at Carolina on Sunday.
 Backup goaltender Alexandar Georgiev will get the start.

 Sabres: Continue their four-game homestand with a matinee against Las Vegas on Monday.